PrefectHQ/prefect-recipes/aws/airbyte/airbyte-on-ec2/README.md

 # Airbyte on EC2

+---

+## Description

 Deploys Airbyte on an EC2 instance in an autoscaling group

----

 ## Requirements